-'Send her back' chant at Trump rally catches Republicans off guard
+Trump disavows 'send her back' rally chant, many Republicans alarmed

-WASHINGTON (Reuters) - Chants of “send her back” by supporters of President Donald Trump, attacking Somali-born U.S. Representative Ilhan Omar, triggered a wave of concern among congressional Republicans on Thursday, while Omar said Trump was “spewing fascist ideology.”
+WASHINGTON (Reuters) - President Donald Trump tried to distance himself on Thursday from supporters’ chants of “send her back” at a rally where he blasted Somalia-born U.S. Representative Ilhan Omar, as Republicans worry the incendiary mantra could set the tone for the 2020 campaign.

+Omar shot back that Trump was “spewing fascist ideology,” and Republicans expressed alarm that the inflammatory chant, building off of provocative tweets and statements by Trump, might become a theme of his 2020 re-election campaign.

-Alarmed that the inflammatory chant might become a theme of the 2020 election campaign, Republican leaders in the U.S. House of Representatives discussed the potential political risks at a breakfast with Vice President Mike Pence, according to Representative Mark Walker of North Carolina.
+“We cannot be defined by this,” said conservative Representative Mark Walker, who added that Republican leaders in the House of Representatives discussed the potential political risks at a breakfast with Vice President Mike Pence.

-“We cannot be defined by this,” said Walker, telling reporters that he raised the topic at the Pence breakfast.
-“That does not need to be our campaign call.”
+“That does not need to be our campaign call,” Walker said.

-“We want our policies from the House, all the way up to the administration, to define us.
-And we feel like we can win on that,” added Walker, a conservative.

-Walker and other Republicans denounced the language used by Trump’s supporters, which played off of a Twitter attack launched by Trump over the weekend in which he said Omar and three other Democratic lawmakers, all minority women, should “go back” where they came from.
+He and other Republicans denounced the language used by Trump’s supporters, which followed a weekend Twitter attack by Trump on Omar and three other Democratic lawmakers, all minority women, saying they should “go back” to where they came from.

-All four of them are U.S. citizens and, with the exception of Omar, were born in the United States.
+All four are U.S. citizens and, with the exception of Omar, were born in the United States.
+Known on Capitol Hill as “the squad,” the four lawmakers are sharp critics of Trump and of the Democratic House leadership.
+Besides Omar, the other three are Alexandria Ocasio-Cortez, Rashida Tlaib and Ayanna Pressley.

-The House Republicans stopped short of blaming the president and Trump at midday tried to distance himself from the chant.

-The other three progressive lawmakers targeted by Trump in his tweets and subsequent statements are U.S. Representatives Alexandria Ocasio-Cortez, Rashida Tlaib and Ayanna Pressley.

-The Democratic-controlled House voted on Tuesday to condemn Trump’s tweets as racist.
+Their physical safety and security was emerging as an issue.
+House Homeland Security Committee Chairman Bennie Thompson, in a letter on Monday, asked the Capitol Police for an emergency meeting to discuss the president’s attacks on the four women.

-At the rally, Trump intensified his vilification of the four and underscored that such attacks will be a key part of his strategy for winning re-election in 2020.

-He went on a 20-minute diatribe about them, saying they were welcome to leave the country if they do not like his policies on issues such as immigration and defending Israel.
+At the rally, Trump intensified his vilification of the four congresswomen and underscored that such attacks will be a key part of his strategy for winning re-election in 2020.
+He went on a 20-minute diatribe about them, saying they were welcome to leave the country if they do not like his policies.

+When the chant started, Trump paused for several seconds and looked across the crowd silently from the podium.
+As the chant died down, he resumed his verbal attack.

+The chanting was reminiscent of calls to “lock her up” during Trump’s 2016 presidential campaign against Democrat Hillary Clinton.

 U.S. Representative Justin Amash, a longtime Trump critic who left the Republican Party this month to become an independent, tweeted, “A chant like ‘Send her back!’ is ugly and dangerous, and it is the inevitable consequence of President Trump’s demagoguery.
 This is how history’s worst episodes begin.
 We must not allow this man to take us to such a place.”